MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/radialcontroller-walkthrough.md

 8. Find the code marked with the title of this step ("Step 6: Haptics customization")
 9. Uncomment the following lines:

-    - The [Windows.Devices.Haptics](https://docs.microsoft.com/uwp/api/windows.devices.haptics) type reference is used for functionality in subsequent steps:
+    - The [Windows.Devices.Haptics](https://docs.microsoft.com/uwp/api/windows.devices.haptics) type reference is used for functionality in subsequent steps.

         ```csharp
         using Windows.Devices.Haptics;
         ```

-    - Here, we specify the handler for the [ControlAcquired](https://docs.microsoft.com/en-us/uwp/api/windows.ui.input.radialcontroller#Windows_UI_Input_RadialController_ControlAcquired) event that is triggered when our custom RadialController menu item is selected.
+    - Here, we specify the handler for the [ControlAcquired](https://docs.microsoft.com/en-us/uwp/api/windows.ui.input.radialcontroller#Windows_UI_Input_RadialController_ControlAcquired) event that is triggered when our custom **RadialController** menu item is selected.

         ```csharp
         radialController.ControlAcquired += (rc_sender, args) =>
         { RadialController_ControlAcquired(rc_sender, args); };
         ```

-    - Next, we define the [ControlAcquired](https://docs.microsoft.com/en-us/uwp/api/windows.ui.input.radialcontroller#Windows_UI_Input_RadialController_ControlAcquired) handler where we disable default haptic feedback and initialize our haptics UI.
+    - Next, we define the [ControlAcquired](https://docs.microsoft.com/en-us/uwp/api/windows.ui.input.radialcontroller#Windows_UI_Input_RadialController_ControlAcquired) handler, where we disable default haptic feedback and initialize our haptics UI.

         ```csharp
         private void RadialController_ControlAcquired(